 Other ideas would be doing a drawing.
 Say to visitors as they leave the store that anyone who follows them on social media for the next week gets entered into a drawing for a free type of plant.
 Growing your online audience is essential for increased interaction between your client base and your business.

 Getting people’s email address allows you to reach out and make contact every once and a while instead of hoping they keep up with your social media channels.

-Starting on your path to digital marketing can seem like jumping into a black hole of endless possibilities.
+Starting on your path to your online plant nursery marketing plan can seem like jumping into a black hole of endless possibilities.
 However, taking the time to sit down and develop a strategy gives you the chance to create an easier, step-by-step approach.

 If it all feels like it’s too much, that is where we come in at Bloom.

 We are ready to help boost your business and watch it flourish whenever you are.
-Contact us today to get a jumpstart on your garden center’s digital marketing plan.
+Contact us today to get a jumpstart on your plant nursery marketing strategy.